RISHABH1270/Kubernetes_Cheatsheet/README.md

           restartPolicy: OnFailure
 ```

 Job - A Job in Kubernetes is used to run a task to completion — meaning it runs a pod (or multiple pods) until the task is successfully finished, and then it doesn't restart it again (unless configured to retry on failure).
 It's ideal for tasks like: Batch processing, One-time scripts, Database cleanup or patching, Sending notification emails etc.

+A Kubernetes Job runs a pod to completion (e.g., batch task), and when it finishes successfully, the pod shows Completed 0/1 — meaning it’s done and not running.

 📄 Sample YAML for a Job:
 ```yaml